simone97212/DolibarrVuln/README.md

-# Privilege Escalation Vulnerability in Dolibarr ERP/CRM
+# Privilege Escalation Vulnerability in Dolibarr ERP & CRM 22.0.9

 Research and report by **Simone Biondi**